Philadelphia Phillies vs Chicago Cubs: Odds, Spread, And Total

 - The total has gone UNDER in four of Philadelphia's last five games.

-- Philadelphia is 2-4 SU in its last six games against the Chicago Cubs.
+- Philadelphia is 1-4 SU in its last five games against the Chicago Cubs.

-- The total has gone OVER in six of the Chicago Cubs' last nine games.
+- The total has gone OVER in seven of the Chicago Cubs' last 10 games.

-- The total has gone OVER in four of the Chicago Cubs' last six games against Philadelphia.
+- The total has gone OVER in four of the Chicago Cubs' last five games against Philadelphia.

 Phillies vs Cubs Injury Reports